fatualux/python-notes/src/chapters/principles/good_habits.md

 - Use blank lines in functions, sparingly, to indicate logical sections.
 - Imports should usually be on separate lines:
 - Imports are always put at the top of the file.

+### KISS (Keep It Simple, Stupid)

+Simplicity is key in coding.
+Keeping code simple makes it more readable, maintainable, and less prone to errors.
+Avoid over-engineering and aim for the simplest solution that works.

+### SOLID Principles

+SOLID is an acronym for five design principles that help in creating more understandable, flexible, and maintainable code.

+- **S** - Single Responsibility Principle (SRP): A class should have only one reason to change, meaning it should only have one job or responsibility.
+- **O** - Open/Closed Principle (OCP): Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.
+- **L** - Liskov Substitution Principle (LSP): Subtypes must be substitutable for their base types without altering the correctness of the program.
+- **I** - Interface Segregation Principle (ISP): Clients should not be forced to depend on interfaces they do not use.
+- **D** - Dependency Inversion Principle (DIP): High-level modules should not depend on low-level modules.
+Both should depend on abstractions.

+### Code Comments

+Comments should be used to explain why certain decisions were made or to clarify complex code.
+Avoid obvious comments that do not add value.

+- **Docstrings**: Use triple quotes to describe modules, classes, and functions.
+Docstrings should explain the purpose, usage, and any important details.
+- **Inline Comments**: Use sparingly to explain tricky parts of the code.
+Place comments on the same line as the code they refer to, separated by at least two spaces.

+### Refactoring

+Refactoring involves changing the structure of existing code without changing its behavior to improve readability and maintainability.
+Regular refactoring helps in keeping the codebase clean and adaptable.

+- **Extract Methods**: Break down large functions into smaller, more manageable ones.
+- **Rename Variables**: Use descriptive names to make the code more understandable.
+- **Remove Dead Code**: Eliminate unused or redundant code to reduce complexity.

+### Error Handling

+Proper error handling improves the robustness of code.
+Use exceptions to handle errors and avoid crashing the application.

+- **Try-Except Blocks**: Catch exceptions to handle errors gracefully.
+Avoid using bare `except:` clauses; catch specific exceptions instead.
+- **Finally Clause**: Use `finally` to ensure that cleanup code runs regardless of whether an exception was raised.
+- **Logging**: Log errors and exceptions to help with debugging and monitoring.

+### Testing

+Testing ensures that your code works as expected and helps catch bugs early.

+- **Unit Tests**: Test individual units of code (e.g., functions or classes) in isolation.
+- **Integration Tests**: Test the interactions between different parts of the application.
+- **Test-Driven Development (TDD)**: Write tests before implementing the code to ensure that the code meets the desired specifications.